top of page

 Presentation

 The Ocean covers 70.8% of the surface of the Planet, but more than 99% of its volume.
 Coral reefs (285,000 km2) represent less than 0.1% of this surface, but they contain more than 25% of under threat marine organisms.
 Only 1% to 3% of these marine organisms are (roughly) known.
 France has the second largest maritime area (Exclusive Economic Zone - EEZ) in the world: 11,035,000 km2, behind the United States (11,351,000 km2) and ahead of the Australians (8,505,348 km2).
 But it is the only country present in the tropical space of the three oceans: Pacific, Indian and Atlantic, with the largest submarine domain in the world (11,614,000 km2).
-France has a fantastic natural wealth of molecules of interest for Health and Well-being, to be developed virtuously for future generations.
+France has a fantastic natural wealth of molecules of interest for Health, Well-being and services to the Environment, to be developed virtuously for future generations.

 Eponge Canal Mozambique.png